 How To Use Captions On Image Based Elements

-Last Update: March 18, 2024
+Last Update: October 16, 2024

 Captions are now easy to add to image based elements such as the Image Element, Image Carousel and the Gallery Element.
 You can find Captions on their own tab, and fully control the look and feel of how they display with a variety of design styles.

-Read on to find out more about this awesome new feature for images, and watch the video below for a visual overview.
+Read on to find out more about this awesome feature for images, and watch the video below for a visual overview.

 For privacy reasons YouTube needs your permission to be loaded.